Martin Rump

-Martin Rump (born on 2 April 1996) is the first Estonian racing driver competing in the 24 Hours of Le Mans.
-He is currently set to compete in European Le Mans Series with Proton Competition.
+Martin Rump (born on 2 April 1996) is an Estonian racing driver.
+He is the first Estonian to compete in the 24 Hours of Le Mans.
+He is currently competing in European Le Mans Series with Proton Competition.

 Rump participated in endurance events such as the European Le Mans Series, the Asian Le Mans Series and the Intercontinental GT Challenge.
 Currently he is racing in European Le Mans Series.

-Racing Record
+Racing record

+Career summary

+† As Rump was a guest driver, he was ineligible to score points.